XML RSS

 Tel: (591-3) 900-770077

-This is the newest and largest cinema complex in Santa Cruz.
-It opened to the public in 2004 and has ten small-screen theaters and an accompanying “mall” atmosphere with eats, sweets, games, and bank branches.
-It’s only drawback: it’s the new place to be seen and tends to get really crowded.
+This is the newest and largest, with cinema complexes in Santa Cruz, La Paz, and Cochabamba.
+It opened to the public in Santa Cruz in 2004 and has ten small-screen theaters and an accompanying “mall” atmosphere with restaurants, stores, sweets, games, and bank branches.
+It tends to get really crowded.
 It is located 10 blocks directly south of the central plaza on the 2nd ring.

 CINE PALACE